Spakeyvr/MultiDownloader/README.md

 # MultiDownloader

 MultiDownloader is a free video and audio downloader with a simple GUI.
-It makes grabbing content from your favorite platforms fast and easy — no command line needed.
+It makes grabbing content from your favorite platforms fast and easy by removing the need for a command line!

 ---